tomaverlaine/tomaverlaine.github.io/_posts/2026-04-02-the-fallacy-xinxiang.md

 At the time, rock culture was mediated largely through print publications, which often leaned toward romanticism and subcultural idealism rather than market logic.
 It was likely during this period that he encountered The Birthday Party, alongside the literary sensibilities that would later shape his lyric writing.

 In 2007, Wang met bassist Zhang Nan, and together with drummer Sun Zhaowei formed the band.
-The English name The Fallacy was chosen in place of a literal translation of “疯医” (“Crazy Doctor”), which they felt sounded awkward or overly literal in English.
+The English name The Fallacy was chosen in place of a literal translation of “Crazy Doctor” in Chinese, which they felt sounded awkward or overly literal in English.

 ## Expansion and Recognition